skulptur/reactive-fns/README.md

 - filter: Filters incoming values.
 - flatten: Flattens higher-order streams.
 - map: Transforms incoming values.
-- map: Transforms the contents of the stream to the provided value.
+- mapTo: Transforms the contents of the stream to the provided value.
 - scan: Combine consecutive values from source.
 - share: Multicast source.
 - skip: Ignores the first n of the source.